 With a week off in February and a dream of seeing the Northern Lights I joined my sister on an adventure to Iceland.

-We met Saturday afternoon at JFK airport and had a bite to eat in the newly renovated terminal 4.
+We met Saturday afternoon at JFK airport in New York and had a bite to eat in the newly renovated terminal 4.
 Our flight left on time at 9:00 pm and we hoped to catch some shut eye on the 5 hour flight.
 Our pilot was great and got us to Iceland in only 4 hours.
 With the time change it was now morning and we had one hour before our bus reservation to the Blue Lagoon, a geothermal hot spring landmark.

 The short drive to the site resembled photos of the moon.
 As the sun rose on dark lava rocks sprinkled with snow on a treeless landscape we knew we were no longer in the States.